-- · Disclose the total number of people (not including employees) who have completed a digital skills training programme run by the company, divided by the company's total subscribers.
+- Disclose the total number of people (not including employees) who have completed a digital skills training programme run by the company, divided by the company's total subscribers.
 Break down by basic, intermediate or advanced skills training.
 If a course covers multiple levels for a participant, report the highest level of training. - Digital skills training programs must focus on establishing or improving at least one of the basic, intermediate or advanced digital skills identified in the ITU Digital Skills Toolkit (2020), which is designed to improve digital literacy or competency. - Individual beneficiaries may be counted multiple times if they have attended more than one training programme, but not in instances where they have attended the same programme more than once.

-Digital integrity Topic KPI Alignment Customer data incidents 3.1a Number of data breaches, per million subscribers SASB TC-TL-230a.1 (modified) 3.1b Percentage of data breaches involving PII 3.1c Number of customers affected, per million subscribers 3.1d Number of regulatory actions for data protection violations (e.g. marketing related complaints, data breaches), per million subscribers

-- 3.1a: Disclose the total number of data breaches identified during the reporting period, divided by million subscribers. - 3.1b: Disclose the percentage of data breaches in which PII was subject to the data breach.
-PII is defined as any information about an individual that is maintained by a company, including: - · Any information that can be used to distinguish or trace an individual's identity, such as name, identity number, date and place of birth, mother's maiden name or biometric records; and - · Any other information that is linked or linkable to an individual, such as medical, educational, financial, and employment information. - 3.1c: Disclose the total number of unique customers who were affected by data breaches (which includes all those whose personal data was compromised in a data breach), divided by million subscribers. - 3.1d: Disclose the number of instances in which a data protection violation resulted in regulatory action of any kind, divided by million subscribers.

-Digital rights policy

-3.2 Is there a policy specifically covering digital rights protection and transparency, privacy, freedom of expression, government mandates to shut down or restrict access, and/or government requests for data? (yes/no)

-2020 Ranking Digital Rights Corporate Accountability Index

-Guidance (based on the 2020 Ranking Digital Rights Corporate Accountability Index):

-- Disclose if the company has a policy in place that specifically covers the protection of consumers' digital rights. - · Policies related to freedom of expression and information might cover: the terms of service enforcement; ad content and ad targeting rules and enforcement; algorithmic system use and curation policies; government and private demands; identity policies; and network management and shutdowns. - Policies related to privacy might cover: the collection and handling of user information; internal measures they take to keep their products and services secure; and their process for responding to government and private demands to hand over user information.

-Online safety measures

-3.3 Do you have controls or programmes in place to improve online safety for children and other vulnerable groups? (yes/no)
+Digital integrity Торіс КРІ Alignment Customer data incidents 3.1a.
+Number of data breaches, per million subscribers SASB TC-TL-230a.1 (modified) 3.1b.
+Percentage of data breaches involving PII 3.1c.
+Number of customers affected, per million subscribers 3.1d.
+Number of regulatory actions for data protection violations (e.g. marketing related complaints, data breaches), per million subscribers 3.1a: Disclose the to 3.1b: Disclose the prinformation about Any information date and place of Any other informer employment informer states and states and states and states and states are placed by the states are personal data Digital rights policy 3.2.
+Is there a policy specifically covering digital rights protection and transparency, privacy, freedom of expression, government mandates to shut down or restrict access, and/or government requests for data?
+(Yes/No) 2020 Ranking Digital Rights Corporate Accountability Index the 2020 Ranking Digital Rights Corporate Accountability Disclose if the company has a policy in place that specifically covers the protection of consumers' digital rights.
+Policies related to freedom of expression and information might cover: the terms of service enforcement; ad content and ad targeting rules and enforcement; algorithmic system use and curation policies; government and private demands; identity policies; and network management and shutdowns. take to keep their privacy might cover: the collection and handling of user inform products and services secure; and their process for respondin over user information.
+Online safety measures 3.3.
+Do you have controls or programmes in place to improve online safety for children and other vulnerable groups?
+(Yes/No) vulnerable groups.
+O disabilities or illnesse any has any controls or programmes in place to improve online ther vulnerable groups might include women, girls, the LGBTC s, care leavers, people with mental health difficulties, those w e in poverty, ex-offenders, ex-service personnel and minority Q+ community, those with physical ith addictions, homeless people,

-Guidance:

-Disclose if the company has any controls or programmes in place to improve online safety for children and other vulnerable groups.
-Other vulnerable groups might include women, girls, the LGBTQ+ community, those with physical disabilities or illnesses, care leavers, people with mental health difficulties, those with addictions, homeless people, abuse survivors, those in poverty, ex-offenders, ex-service personnel and minority groups.

-^{} We anticipate that our definition of 'data breach' will align to that used by SASB, which is currently under consideration.
+Continued >

-^{} We are considering aligning our definition of personally identifiable information (PII) to the European Commission's definition of 'personal data'.
+\\ We are considering aligning our definition of personally identifiable information (PII) to the European Commission's definition of 'personal data'.
 See: What is personal data?